 Ikon presents the first major solo exhibition and an ambitious off-site commission by British artist Dion Kitson in partnership with English Heritage.

-In 2008, English Heritage acquired the J.W.
-Evans Silver Factory, located in Birmingham’s Jewellery Quarter, which began as a cottage industry in 1881.
+In 2008, English Heritage acquired the J W Evans Silver Factory, located in Birmingham’s Jewellery Quarter, which began as a cottage industry in 1881.
 The workshops are preserved in situ, containing thousands of dies for the manufacture of silverware; the entire factory’s working equipment; and the ephemera, magazines and posters of the workers.
-Kitson honours a lost industrial past, utilising new technologies to create sculptural interventions in the factory, celebrating the history and popular culture of Birmingham and the Black Country.

 This exhibition is supported by English Heritage, The Foundation Foundation and Ikon Investment Fund.
+It is presented as part of Ikon’s 60th anniversary year.

 10 May – 8 September 2024